 set.seed(123)

-dat_logistic <- simdat(n = n, effect = 3, sigma_Y = 1,
+dat_logistic <- simdat(n = n, effect = 3, sigma_Y = 1, model = "logistic")

 #-- Print First 6 Rows of Training, Labeled, and Unlabeled Subsets

-#> X1 X2 X3 X4 Y f set
+#> X1 X2 X3 X4 Y f set_label

 #> 1 -0.560 -0.56 0.82 -0.356 1 NA training